goodcat-dev/laravel-filter-querystring/README.md

 ### Handling `null` values

-The `null` values are ignored by `laravel-querystring`.
+The `null` values are ignored by `laravel-filter-querystring`.
 If you want `null` values passed to your function, set `'allows_null'` to `true` in `config/querystring.php` file.

 ## Digging deeper

-Let's take a closer look at how `laravel-querystring` works under the hood and explore its advanced features.
+Let's take a closer look at how `laravel-filter-querystring` works under the hood and explore its advanced features.

 ### `#[QueryString]` attribute